bihealth/WiPP/documentation/USERGUIDE.md

 Here is an overview of the input directory and how it should be structured.

 > ### Note
-> You can name your input folder the way you want, for clarity purposes we will just call it `Input_folder` here.
+> You can name your input folder the way you want, for clarity purposes we will just call it `input_folder` here.

 ```
-Input_folder/
+input_folder/
-	condition_1/
+├── condition_1/
-	condition_2/
+├── condition_2/
-	...
+├── ...
-	condition_n/
+├── condition_n/
-	Training_samples/
-	Optimization_samples/
-	Wash/
+├── training_samples/
+├── optimization_samples/
+└── wash/
 ```

-All the files of your dataset should be structure into subdirectory corresponding to the biological conditions of your study (here, condition 1 to n).
+All the files of your dataset should be structured into subdirectories corresponding to the biological conditions of your study.
+You may follow the above the example, and simply call them `condition_1/` to `condition_n`, or use more descriptive names.

-The `Wash` directory is optional but if present should contain the wash or blank sample files.
+The `wash/` directory is optional -- if present should contain the wash or blank sample files.
 Here we assume that these samples contain the alkanes that are used for Retention Index calculation.
-If you do not have blank samples containing alkanes,  you can ignore this folder as it is the case in our `example_project`.
+If you do not have blank samples containing alkanes, you can omit this folder (as is the case in our `example_project`).

-The other 2 directories should contain a subset of the data which will be used for the  training of the classifier and parameter optimization.
+The `training_samples` directory should contain the subset of your data to be used for the training of the classifier.

-The `Training_samples` directory should contain a subset of the pooled samples or a representative subset of the samples of each biological condition.
+It should contain a subset of the pooled samples or a representative subset of the samples of each biological condition.
 We recommend using a minimum of 2 sample for each condition.

-The `Optimization_samples` directory is similar to the `Training_samples` directory, just make sure to choose different samples as we do not want the parameters to be optimized using the same data the classifier was trained on.
+The `optimization_samples` directory should contain the subset of your data be used for parameter optimization.
+Samples should be selected in a manner similar to the `training_samples` directory, but in order for the algorithms to effectively learn your data set **it is important to choose different samples for training & optimization**

 > ### Note
-> The sample files used for training and optimization should still be present in your sample directories, the files in the `Training_samples` and `Optimization_samples` directories are only copies.
+> The sample files used for training and optimization should still be present in your sample directories, the files in the `training_samples` and
+`optimization_samples` directories are only copies.

 <a name="pipeline-settings"></a>
 ## Pipeline settings

-All general pipeline settings are stored in the `config.yaml` of the individual project folder and need to be created for every new project.
-You can find an example in the `example_project` directory that you will find here:
+All general pipeline settings are stored in the `config.yaml` file located in `projects/` subfolder you are analysing.
+This config file needs to be created for every new project. e.g. for the `example_project`, you will find the file here:

 ```
 WiPP/
-	projects/
+└── projects/
-		example_project/
+    └── example_project/
-			config.yaml
+        └── config.yaml
 ```

+The `config.yaml` contains three parameter sections:
-There are three parameter sections, the first one relates to the general pipeline parameters, the second section focuses on data training step of the pipeline, and the last section concerns the optimization part of the pipeline.
+* the first one relates to the general pipeline parameters,
+* the second section focuses on data training step of the pipeline,
+* and the last section concerns the optimization part of the pipeline

 <a name="general-params"></a>
 ### General parameters

-The first block of parameters look like this:
+The first block of parameters looks like this:

-* static\_data
-	* absolute\_path
-	* high\_resolution
-	* cores
-	* peak\_min\_width
-	* peak\_min\_mz
-	* merging\_RT\_tol
+"""
+static_data:
+  absolute_path:
+  high_resolution:
+  cores:
+  peak_min_width:
+  peak_min_mz:
+  merging_RT_tol:
+"""

 The `absolute_path` parameter should point to your input data folder where your raw data, training data and optimization data is stored (and potentially your wash sample files).
-This is the folder we named `Input_data` in the previous section.
+This is the folder we named `input_data` in the previous section.

 `high_resolution` should be `True` or `False` depending on your data type.

 `cores` defines the number of cores to use.
 If no value is given, the pipeline will use the maximum number of cores available on your computer.
 This value can also be set as an inline parameter when running the workflow.

 `peak_min_width` represents the minimum width of the peaks in second to be detected.
 The default value is `0.5`.